bestxxt/bestxxt.github.io/index.md

 published: true
 ---

 Hi, I'm Xintao Xie, an undergraduate student from South China Agricultural University majored in Electronic Information Science and Technology.
-During my time at SCAU, I became a member of the AIE Lab, a research laboratory under the Technology Department of the SCAU Science and Technology Innovation and Entrepreneurship Federation.
+During my time at SCAU, I became a member of the <a href="https://mp.weixin.qq.com/s/-CLOkiklI8q9lvu9I86tZw">AIE Lab</a>, a research laboratory under the Technology Department of the SCAU Science and Technology Innovation and Entrepreneurship Federation.

 In the laboratory, I actively participated in research projects related to the Internet and embedded systems.
 My interests lie deeply in industrial robotics, electronic control, algorithms, and autonomous navigation.
 I am enthusiastic about exploring and contributing to advancements in these fields.